 Most Highway Traffic Act offences are strict liability offences.
 What that means is that after the prosecution proves the violation, it is up to you to show you exercised due diligence to prevent the illegal act.
-The standard to prove due diligence is on a balance of probabilities (rather than beyond a reasonable doubt).
-With experienced legal representation, you could have a better chance to build up a legal justification that you did what any reasonable person would have done in that same circumstance.
-If it is successful, your charge could be dismissed.
+The standard of proof for you to prove due diligence, is on a balance of probabilities (rather than beyond a reasonable doubt).
+With experienced legal representation, you may have a better shot at convincing the court that, on a balance of probabilities, you had a legal justification for your actions in the circumstances.
+If the court is convinced, your charge could be dismissed.

-The Provincial Offences Act also offers an opportunity to reduce the amount of the imposed fines where there are minimum fines set out in the regulation.
-These fines can usually be lowered, reduced or taken away all together at the discretion of the Justice of the Peace if the right submissions are made.
+The Provincial Offences Act also offers the possibility of the reduction of fines even where there are minimum fines set out in the regulation.
+These fines can sometimes be lowered, reduced or taken away altogether at the discretion of the Justice of the Peace if the right submissions are made.

 There could also be a Charter challenge if there was an abuse of procedure in violation of your Charter rights.
 Examples of such violations would be unreasonable delay of the trial or unreasonable search and seizure of your vehicle.
 A successful Charter challenge could result in a dismissal of the case or an offer of a lesser charge.

 And finally, any ambiguity on the face of the ticket, such as with regards to the charge laid, the fine, the particular section of the act, etc., should be interpreted in favour of the accused.
 It is worth it to have an experienced legal professional examine your ticket and give you an opinion before you decide how you will proceed with your charges.